Skip to main content

 Monet Jowers, horn

-Monet JowersMonet Jowers (horn) and her beloved horn, Hubert Sibelius, are eager to join the music department at Chapel Hill this year.
+Monet JowersMonet Jowers (horn) and her beloved horn, Hubert Sibelius, enjoy being a part of the music department at Chapel Hill.
 Monet has been a Florida All-State Band member for five years.
 She spent two summers in Vermont at the Kinhaven Music School, studying piano and horn under the instruction of Mimi Solomon and Carolyn Wahl.
 She has a background in piano studies, and has performed as a piano concerto soloist with Space Coast Symphony and her high school orchestra.
 In her senior year, Monet attended the University of North Carolina School of the Arts in the studio of Dr. Maria Serkin.
 She played principal horn in the Winston-Salem Symphony Youth Orchestra and won an opportunity to perform as a concerto soloist.
 Most recently, Monet and Hubert became first-place national winners in the MTNA Senior Brass Division.
 Besides her music studies, Monet is pursuing a biology degree, and takes a keen interest in epigenetics, evolutionary biology, and personalized medicine.
 Sīc sē dēdicāt, in ōtiō labōribus fidēque in Chrīstō.

 Frances Norton, violin